bamboechop/advent-of-vue-2022/REMARKS.md

 ## 09

 The README.md says `to toggle sorting`, the button should be named `Toggle sort` .. a test case that unsorts the presents after sorting them would be sweet.
-I understood `toggle` as click the button once, sort the presents and we are done.
+I understood `toggle` as click the button once, sort the presents, and we are done.
 After checking the solution I figured out what the `computed` should be for, without unsorting the presents again I didn't see a need for a `computed`. :)

+## 10

+I can see where the idea of the 10th door is going and this might be something many developers participating enjoy.
+For me though receiving a completely open "challenge" doesn't pass the challenge character.
+When signing up I expected to get 24 challenges that clearly tell me what to do, how the end result should look like and maybe some hints on how to get there.
+Then comes door 10 and tells me "use whatever you want, do whatever you want and implement everything however you want, there is no right or wrong here".
+I have other projects for that kind of creative freedom so I couldn't really get myself to work on door 10 on stream.